afitiskin/redux-saga-routines/README.md

     //   5000,
     // );

-    // of course you don't have to do it in ypur component
+    // of course you don't have to do it in your component
     // you can do it in your saga
     // see below
   }